 SFMTA modified its project cost reporting schedule for some of the categories below.
 Some categories are updated only on a quarterly basis.
 The PMOC will continue to update the amounts accordingly.
-Please note the data dates: The data date for the amounts listed below is December 31, 2021, except for the amount for Actual Cost (AC), which represents data from SFMTA's February 2022 Monthly Progress Report.
+The data date for the amounts listed below is March 31, 2022.